 Debra Shelton: Ms Shelton is a practicing licensed Marriage and Family Therapist in California, and she has used her Cocker Spaniels in her practice, with both adults and children, for about 8 years.
 She has been a volunteer over the last 26 years with several organizations, and she began fostering and assisting with Cocker Rescue in November of 2012.
 She became a volunteer with Second Chance Cocker Rescue in March of 2013.
-Debra is currently the San Joaquin Valley SCCR Team Lead, and resides in Bakersfield.

 Michele Gitomer: Ms. Gitomer begged her family for a Cocker Spaniel when she was 10.
 Ever since then, she has been deeply involved in canine love and care.
 She and her family have fostered and volunteered with SCCR since 2012.
 Ms. Gitomer has been involved with social media for SCCR; writing the weekly blogs, e-newsletters and posting photos and updates on Facebook and Instagram.
 Besides her love for dogs, she has two beautiful children and works full-time as a TV editor.

 Liz Schmitz: Ms. Schmitz has spent her whole life caring for animals including her many childhood dogs, rabbits, fish, and chickens.
 Her first dog with her husband was a Cocker Spaniel and the rest is history.
 Ms. Schmitz began volunteering for SCCR in 2016 as a sanctuary dog mom and a shelter liaison.
 She has since fostered, hospiced, and helped find homes for many of our dogs.
 Ms. Schmitz serves as our Media and Community Outreach Coordinator.
 You can find her at local pet conventions working the SCCR booth, hear her on radio shows, and see her on shows like Home and Family with one of our many adoptable dogs.
-When she isn’t helping Cocker Spaniels in need, Ms. Schmitz serves on the PTA Board at her sons’ school and volunteers with the VCAS Bunny Brigade.
+When she isn’t helping Cocker Spaniels in need, Ms. Schmitz serves on the PTA Board at her sons’ school and used to volunteer with the VCAS Bunny Brigade.